 However, these symptoms are not always signs of a serious problem and could be caused by other conditions, for example a stomach bug.

-In quite rare cases, an ectopic pregnancy can develop to a size where it ruptures the fallopian tube, leading to sudden and severe ectopic pregnancy pain.
+In quite rare cases, an ectopic pregnancy can develop to a size where it ruptures the fallopian tube, leading to sudden and severe pain.
 This is a serious condition requiring treatment in the form of surgery to repair the ruptured tube as soon as possible.
-Ectopic pregnancy signs and symptoms in the event of a rupture consist of:
+Signs and symptoms in the event of a rupture consist of: